top of page

 REGISTER YOUR GROUP NOW by choosing the Option 2 button below:

-Special Group Rates For 14 -23 People Attending From the Same Organization: $60/person for 3 lunches.
-(Includes cost of program, all materials, light refreshments, lunch, and transportation to and from Casa Alitas Welcome Center).
+Special Group Rates For 10-25 People Attending From the Same Organization: $1000* total for the group+ $25 per person/per day for lunch.
+Cost includes cost of program, all materials, light refreshments (transportation to and from site and Casa Alitas Welcome Center is not included).

 *Email Us for Special Rates for Border Ministry Groups